hujhax/austin-improv-wiki/Troupes/There's Waldo.md

 ## Summary
 ### Press Blurb
 This is their bio from the [[Festivals/2012 Out of Bounds|2012 Out of Bounds]] web site:

-<blockquote><p>"There's Waldo is high-energy sketch comedy with a uniquely silly and twisted point of view.
+> "There's Waldo is high-energy sketch comedy with a uniquely silly and twisted point of view.
 Their show promises to deliver memorably pathetic yet oddly lovable characters and plenty of moments that will make you happily uncomfortable.
 That thing that you're pretty sure is too weird or creepy to do on stage?
-Yeah, they'll probably do that.</P>
+Yeah, they'll probably do that.
+>
+>

-<p>The members of There's Waldo have been writing and performing sketch comedy together since 2010.
+> The members of There's Waldo have been writing and performing sketch comedy together since 2010.
 They have performed at The Velveeta Room, The Institution Theater, ColdTowne Theater, The Hideout, The Alamo Drafthouse, The Moontower Comedy Festival, LAFF, and Austin Sketchfest.
-They love weird characters, silly voices, and singing 90's music a cappella at inappropriate times."</p></blockquote>
+They love weird characters, silly voices, and singing 90's music a cappella at inappropriate times."

 Show runs have included "A Silent Show: Now With Sound!", "Human Santapede", and "Human Santapede 2: Santapocalypse".